-Egg dishes like this are great for low-carb diet plans, and also a perfect Low-Glycemic breakfast option for any phase of the South Beach Diet.
-I use whole eggs but you can use liquid egg substitute or more whites than yolks if you prefer.
+Egg dishes like this Mushroom and Feta Breakfast Casserole are great for low-carb or Keto diet plans, and also a perfect breakfast option for any phase of the original South Beach Diet.
+And Feta cheese is extremely low in carbs!

 Find More Recipes Like This One:

 Use Breakfast Recipes to find more recipes like this one.
 Use the Diet Type Index to find recipes suitable for a specific eating plan.
 You might also like to follow Kalyn’s Kitchen on Pinterest, on Facebook, on Instagram, on TikTok, or on YouTube to see all the good recipes I’m sharing there.